EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/utilisation.md

 will cause it to vapourise, but its temperature remains constant.
 Similarly, removing heat from a vapour will cause it to condense at a constant temperature

 However, Stage 2 and Stage 4,are more difficult to realise.
-This is because the isentropic expansion and the isentropic compression processes concern a two-phase fluid, and no currently available compression equipment are designed to be able to handle high vapour or high liquid content.
-For example, pumps are used to pressurise liquids, but excessive vapour fraction can lead to cavitation which can damage the equipment.
-Similarly, compressors are used to compress vapours, but liquid droplets can wreak havoc on the compressor internals.
+This is because, while specific equipment exists for compressing a liquid (i.e. a pump) or a vapour (i.e. a compressor), these struggle with two-phase fluids (i.e. liquid and vapour).
+For example, excessive vapour in a pump can lead to cavitation, which damages the pump impeller; likewise excessive in a compressor can damage the blades.
 ![Real Carnot Cycle](Utilisation_pictures/RealCarnotCycle.svg)

 ### Rankine Cylce